Getting to Laguna Treatment Hospital

 Cash and credit cards may be used during your stay to purchase additional toiletries, clothing, or other items as needed.
 Keep cash on-hand to under $100.
 Patients can sign up for a Trulink card if they wish to receive funds from a loved one.

-We do allow tobacco products, e-cigarettes, and vapes, as long as they are all unopened when brought to the facility.
-There are outdoor smoking patios and non-smoking patios for you can access on each of the two floors.
-Patios are locked after 11pm and open at 7am.
+We allow cigarettes, as long as they are unopened when brought to the facility.
+We do not allow vapes to be brought to the facility, though we allow purchase of vape products onsite.
+Outdoor smoking patios and non-smoking patios are accessible on each of the two floors.
+Patios are locked after 11pm and reopen at 7am.

 Cellphones are allowed in designated areas but will be locked in charging stations for the first 3 days while all your initial meetings with providers are completed.
 They will be available for your use outside of group therapy times.
 We encourage you to print a list of important phone numbers to bring with you to the facility so that you may place phone calls from our provided office phones.